atonurc/atonurc.github.io/index.markdown

 # About Me
 Hello there!
 This is Atonu Roy Chowdhury.
 Currently, I'm an Adjunct Lecturer at the Department of Computer Science and Engineering at BRAC University, Dhaka Bangladesh.
-I graduated from the same university, with a major in Mathematics and a minor in Physics and Computer Science.
+I completed my undergrad from the same university, with a major in Mathematics and a minor in Physics and Computer Science.
 I have typeset lecture notes of some of the courses I enrolled in.
 They can be found [here](/unimath).

 Sometimes I write some articles on Medium.
 They can be found [here](https://atonu-roy-chowdhury.medium.com).
 I also plan to add them to [this site](/writings).